mkimberlin/sencha-touch-experiments/README.md

     <body></body>
     </html>

 Once the application HTML is in place, development of your mobile application can begin in earnest.
-Simply instruct Sencha Touch to create the desired namespace and call the Ext.setup method with an application configuration.
+Since Sencha Touch is built upon the [Ext JS library][4], an application must start by instructing Ext JS to create any namespaces used in the application and calling the Ext.setup method with the application configuration.

     Ext.namespace('MyApp');